Bad Translation

 Back in the 50's we'd see German camera manufacturers include technical manuals that were quite poorly translated into English.
 Today European products seem to make it here (North America) with manuals that are more useful than entertaining.
 Fortunately, China has stepped into the gap left by Germany in the 1950s and Japan in the 1960s.
-We've collected a few of these here for your chuckling.
+I've collected a few of these here for your chuckling.

 - We were lookingfor a bit of relief from the mosquitos at the cottage and bought this cheap knock-off of the green Off coils.
 Now, of course, we're in a bind as the instructions tell us we must use it in a large well ventilated room but then tells us we can't use it indoors.
 That's OK; we find it nice just hanging there un-lit.
 The mosquitoes enjoy it more too.